 From his earliest days working at the local YMCA, Mr. Steinberg has simply been interested in helping people build better lives.
 As a Clinical Specialist in the U.S. Army Medical Corps in South Vietnam, Dick demonstrated leadership abilities early in his career.
 In addition to supervising Army personnel, facilities and programs, he developed a Substance Abuse Program for his battalion as well as Medical Civic Action Projects assisting elders, women and children in the villages.
 Returning stateside, Dick worked as an Educational Therapy Assistant in the Long Beach Veterans' Hospital.
 There he arranged educational programs for patients suffering from spinal cord injuries and/or substance abuse.

-As Mr. Steinberg has responded to the ever-expanding need for services, particularly among under-served/under-represented populations, he has also made significant contributions to the profession encouraging research and improving quality across the continuum of care.
+As Mr. Steinberg has responded to the ever-expanding need for services, particularly among under-served/under-represented populations, he has also made significant contributions to the profession and is a recognized leader his field.
 He is Past President of Treatment Communities of America (TCA), a member of the National Council for Community Behavioral Healthcare, American Correctional Association, National Association of Drug and Alcohol Counselors, Western States Youth Services Network, World Federation of Therapeutic Communities and the International Council on Alcohol and Addictions.
 Dick has served as appointee to SAMHSA's Center for Substance Abuse Treatment National Advisory Council, as well as the Forensic Addictions Corrections Treatment Board for the University of California San Diego Medical School.